 Wake Forest does a lot to ensure it has a booming campus life.
 For instance, the college requires that students live on campus for at least six semesters, familiarizing themselves with the school community.
 Also, its Division I football team’s fierce competition with other North Carolina-based teams does a lot to stir up school spirit.

-Georgia Tech offers bachelor’s degrees in several divisions of study, including business studies, computing, design, engineering, liberal arts, and the sciences.
-The university also cultivates a close-knit student body as about 45% of undergraduates live on campus.
+The Georgia Institute of Technology offers bachelor’s degrees in several divisions of study, including business studies, computing, design, engineering, liberal arts, and the sciences.
+The university also cultivates a close-knit student body, as about 45% of undergraduates live on campus.

-While Georgia tech is one of the best colleges in the south, it isn’t contained just within the Southern states.
-In fact, the university has additional campuses in neighboring Savannah, Ireland, France, Costa Rica, Singapore, and China.
+While Georgia Tech is one of the top Southern universities, it isn’t contained just within the Southern states.
+The university has additional campuses in neighboring Savannah, Ireland, France, Costa Rica, Singapore, and China.
 In other words, Georgia Tech is a school spread out across three continents.

-The best colleges in the South are defined by more than just their geographic locations.
 There is a special appeal to the culture of southern cities, their athletic fixations, and the slower, less costly way of life.
-If you’re still mulling over whether an education in the South is right for you, read on and be swayed.
+If you’re still contemplating whether education in the South is right for you, read on and be swayed.

 Tuition costs are enough of a financial burden.
-Throw in housing costs, groceries, and any other encountered expenses, and university life can quickly become financially untenable.
-This is especially true in cities where many of the top northern schools are situated.
+Throw in housing costs, groceries, and other encountered expenses, and university life can quickly become financially untenable.
+This is especially true in cities where many top northern schools are situated.

 Good barbecue is a matter of great contention in the South.
 In Texas, they insist on using dry spice rubs to perfect their briskets and roasted pigs.
-In stark contrast, North Carolinians consider any barbecued meat that isn’t drenched in a vinegar-based sauce as not being real barbecue at all.
+In stark contrast, North Carolinians consider any barbecued meat that isn’t drenched in a vinegar-based sauce as not real barbecue.

 Here are our answers to some of the most frequently asked questions about the best colleges in the South.

-Here is a list of the three best colleges in the South with a student population of less than 5000:
+Here is a list of the two best colleges in the South with a student population of less than 5000:

 Florida Polytech is a public institution located in Lakeland, Florida.
 It is ranked as the third-best regional college in the South.
 The cost of tuition and fees is around $4,940 in-state and $21,005 for out-of-state students.

 As wonderful as an education in the South may be, there are a couple of downsides for some potential students.
-One of the most easily forgotten parts of living in the South is the heat and humidity.
+Heat and humidity are among the most easily forgotten parts of living in the South.
 It may seem minor, but if you can’t stand sweltering weather, you may want to steer clear of a southern school.

-Another troubling possibility is that if you’re not careful, the Greek life and school spirit of southern colleges can work against you.
+Another troubling possibility is that if you’re not careful, southern colleges' Greek life and school spirit can work against you.
 Fun and community are a massive part of your university years, but constant partying or fraternity/sorority-based activities may hinder your academics.

 This shouldn’t be a problem if you have a good sense of work/life balance, but it is something to consider.

-This southern religiosity also means businesses are often closed on Sundays, especially bars and liquor stores.
+This Southern religiosity also means businesses, especially bars and liquor stores, are often closed on Sundays.
 It’s a negligible cultural difference, though it might take some getting used to.

-While it is true that employers would rather see a degree from an Ivy League university, any of the schools on this post of the best colleges in the South will still impress them.
+While it is true that employers would rather see a degree from an Ivy League university, any of these quality small colleges in the South will still impress them.

-Receiving an education at a southern institution can get you the perfect mix of a spirited academic community, a rich local culture, and a quality learning experience.
-Whether it’s football, the barbecue, the great schools, or Greek life, there are so many wonderful reasons to go to college in the South.
+Education at a Southern institution can get you the perfect mix of a spirited academic community, a rich local culture, and a quality learning experience.
+Whether it’s football, the barbecue, the great schools, or Greek life, there are many wonderful reasons to attend college in the South.

-Now that you know how beneficial and fun a southern education can be, and you understand all the brilliant southern schools you can attend, there’s nothing stopping you from applying to the best colleges down South.
+Now that you know how beneficial and fun a Southern education can be and understand all the brilliant Southern schools you can attend, nothing stops you from applying to the best colleges down South.